yiisoft/yii2-queue/docs/guide/driver-db.md

 ```

 `listen` command launches a daemon which infinitely queries the queue.
 If there are new tasks
-they're immediately obtained and executed. `timeout` parameter is number of seconds to sllep between
+they're immediately obtained and executed. `timeout` parameter is number of seconds to sleep between
 querying a queue next time.
 This method is most efficient when command is properly daemonized via
 [supervisor](worker.md#supervisor) or [systemd](worker.md#systemd).